How to Write a Killer Cover Letter

 You may find yourself asking questions including, “Why do I need a cover letter? – How long should my cover letter be? – What should I include in my cover letter?”
-This article will answer these very common cover letter questions that will help you draft a good cover letter.
+This article will answer the three most frequently asked cover letter questions that will help you draft a good cover letter.

 First, a cover letter is a quick way to introduce yourself to an employer and provides a few concise points from your resume.
 Not including a cover letter will significantly decrease your chances for an interview.
 CareerBuilder published a study and concluded that nearly 50% of resumes will get passed for not including a cover letter, so it is essential that you always include one with your resume.

 How long should my cover letter be?

 This means that a cover letter necessitates brevity and should always be less than one-page.
-Although there are numerous websites that will provide many examples/templates of cover letters, the ones that are the quickest to read are favoured by the time pressured recruiters who will spend mere seconds reviewing it.
+Although there are numerous websites that will provide many examples/templates of cover letters, the ones that are the quickest to read are favored by the time pressured recruiters who will spend mere seconds reviewing it.

 What should I include in my cover letter?

-Although it sounds obvious, one thing that you MUST do is have 100% accurate spelling.
+Although it sounds obvious, just like with your resume you MUST have 100% accurate spelling.
 Imagine spending countless hours crafting your resume that does a great job of selling you, only to be passed up again-and-again for having spelling errors in your cover letter.

-Two Main Things
+Three Main Things